Everyone has a part to play in the Mixed Ecology of Church

 Fresh Expressions come in all shapes and sizes, from cafe style churches to church in the outdoors, all faithfully connecting people together to explore faith.
 Broadly speaking Fresh Expressions are either geographically based i.e. working in a local village or area, or interest orientated, working across an area with people who share a common identity.
 Often they can be a bit of both!

-To Find out more about Fresh Expressions in Cumbria download our Fresh Expressions booklet.
+To Find out more about Fresh Expressions in Cumbria download our Creative Mission in and Around Cumbria Booklet.

 The missional ecosystem is a mix of training and people and this means we can offer support in a number of different ways.
 In addition to the Pioneer Enablers mentioned below, we have connected with a range of pioneers many of whom have expertise in a particular area and are willing to share their experience.
 Some of these people are voluntary, lay, ordained or missional entrepreneurs.
 This means we probably know someone who you can chat to about your situation and missional idea.